top of page

 The following section is general information for all workshops:

-Lodging is included in the total price and there is nothing you need to do to book your stay.
-We have an amazing corporate contract for a group rate at all Hilton Hotels for the duration of our workshops.
-When not hosted by a Hilton brand, we have negotiated group lodging rates with our venue host.
+Hotel lodging is INCLUDED in the total price and there is nothing you need to do to book your stay.
+We have amazing corporate contracts for group rates at all our partner hotels for the duration of our workshops.
+When not hosted by a partner brand, we have negotiated group lodging rates with our venue host.
 Upon completion of your workshop balance payment, you will be given a unique confirmation number for your room, which is already paid and booked.

 If you have any changes to make to the arrival or check-out dates, please contact us directly, otherwise there is nothing else you need to do to book a room.